Vazante: Climate

-Economic activities
+Hydrography

+The main river is the Rio Claro, which has its source in the Serra de Chapadinha.
+Another river is the Rio Santa Catarina, which is a tributary of the Paracatu River.
+There are several lakes, the most important being Lagoa do Vermelho.

+Economy

 The main economic activities are cattle raising, mining and farming.
 The GDP was R$209,137,000 (2003).
 In agriculture the main products cultivated are mangoes, rice, soybeans, and corn.
 There are 02 bank branches in the town.
 In the health sector there were 12 health clinics and 02 hospital with 59 beds (2007).